gjedeer/all-in-one-event-calendar/readme.txt

 ><strong>Note on support:</strong> Please read our sticky post before creating a new thread.
 The forum is a place where our users can provide insightful help to other plugin users.
 >
->Please check-out our [Hub and Pro hosted plans](http://time.ly/products) for many extra features and prioritized support.
+>Please check-out our [Hub, Hublite and Pro hosted plans](http://time.ly/products) for many extra features and prioritized support.

 The [All-in-One Event Calendar](http://time.ly/) from [Timely](http://time.ly/) is a beautiful way to list your events in